 Heating oil prices can fluctuate daily, often varying dramatically.
-It is not always easy to find cheap heating oil on the market, as there are a number of external factors that can affect the price of oil, which are beyond the control of our suppliers.
-It's extremely difficult to predict changes in price, however we will always endeavour to provide you with the best quote for your fuel and update our prices daily.
+It is not always easy to find cheap heating oil on the market, as there are a number of external factors that can affect the price of oil.
+The majority of which are beyond the control of our suppliers so it's extremely difficult to predict changes in price.
+However, we will always endeavour to provide you with the best heating oil prices and quotes for your fuel.

 OPEC is an intergovernmental organisation of 15 oil exporting nations that work together to stabilise global oil prices and maintain a regular supply.
 They meet regularly to coordinate policies and any changes made to agreements can affect the price of Crude Oil, which in turn affects the price of domestic fuel.